kkuhrman/AblePolecat/README.md

 The current class library is heavily influenced by its Zend and Drupal roots.
 The coding convention and file organization owe a debt to Zend, as Able Polecat began as a Zend module.
 Both Zend and Drupal influenced its modular design.

+However, though Able Polecat owes a debt to both projects when it comes to design patterns, software coding conventions and practices, neither was designed from the ground up to be a message-based middleware solution within a SOA.
+Zend was designed to be an MVC web application framework and Drupal was designed to be a web content management framework.
+Able Polecat, is designed to provide a message-based middleware solution on a web server.

 The name of the project draws its inspiration from an offensive system developed for American football by Glenn Ellison in the 1950s: 'Lonesome Polecat', which is